Skip section navigation

 Robert Wieland, MD

-Executive vice president, Clinic and Community Division
+Executive vice president, ambulatory care

 Robert Wieland, MD, has been employed by Allina Health since 1994.
 His role includes leadership of 56 clinic sites, which employ 863 physicians and advanced care practitioners.
 He also provides oversight of Home & Community Services (hospice and palliative care, homecare, senior care transitions, care navigation and contact center), the Allina Integrated Medical Network and Allina Strategy & Business Development.